 Tips for Attending the Kentucky Derby in Louisville, KY

-So, before you twist and twirl in the dressing room wondering if your dress is simply “too much” with that flashy hat, remember that this is the social event to be seen.
-Take a chance and wear what makes you feel a part of the scene!
+If you find yourself standing in the dressing room wondering if your dress is simply “too much” with that flashy hat, remember that this is the social event to be seen.
+Take the chance: Wear the crazy dress and buy the biggest hat!

-Speaking from personal experience, no matter how comfortable your pretty shoes may be, you will be cursing them after standing in them all day.
+Bring a pair of flip flops or comfy shoes for walking to and from the track.
+No matter how comfortable your pretty shoes may be, you will be cursing them after standing in them all day.
 It’s a rookie move to do otherwise.

-Drop your nice shoes into your bag (see tip below!) to slip on after you arrive!
+Drop your nice shoes into your bag (more below!) to slip on after you arrive!
 You will be so glad you did.
 Of course, if you forget, flip flops are for sale for about $20 outside of Churchill Downs.

-In the past, Panera has done a fantastic job of boxing lunches for your day at Churchill Downs.
-The boxed lunch usually included a sandwich of your choice, chips, apple and a cookie – all neatly packaged in a clear bag that is Churchill Downs approved!
+Eating inside of Churchill Downs is expensive, and you should really save your cash for betting!
+There are several restaurants in the city that supply box lunches.
+The boxed lunch usually includes a sandwich of your choice, chips, apple and a cookie – all neatly packaged in a clear bag that is Churchill Downs approved!
 Be sure to check the Churchill Downs prohibited items list for more detail.

 Expert Tip: The bag that is given with the boxed lunch is much larger than needed.
 Use this to stash those heels and flip flops!

 Cash is king!
 ATM fees are outrageous and have slow connections with everyone using the machines.
 Make sure to bring plenty of cash for food, drinks and betting.